databricks/reference-apps/logs_analyzer/chapter2/README.md

-# Chapter 2: Importing and Exporting Data
+# Section 2: Importing and Exporting Data

-In the last chapter we covered how to get started with Spark for logs analysis, but in those examples, data was just pulled in from a local file and the statistics were printed to standard out.
+In the last section we covered how to get started with Spark for log analysis, but in those examples, data was just pulled in from a local file and the statistics were printed to standard out.
 In this chapter, we cover techniques for loading and exporting data that is suitable for a production system.
 In particular, the techniques must scale to handle large production volumes of logs.